 Duo hardware tokens are small devices (about the size of a car key fob) which can be used with Duo instead of a mobile device.
 See the Hardware Token page for detailed information about how to obtain a Duo hardware token.
 Security keys are small devices that plug into your computer and can be used for Duo authentication, by simply touching them or using NFC on your phone.

 Changing your SIM card will not impact your Duo use because the app is tied to the device's hardware security module (HSM).
 You will still be able to use your phone with Duo.

 You should report all Duo Push messages that you did not generate.
-This may be a sign of someone attempting unthorized access to your account, and your password may be compromised.
+This may be a sign of someone attempting unauthorized access to your account, and your password may be compromised.
 Deny the push notification and then confirm that it’s a fraudulent attempt.
 You should change your ONID password if this occurs.

 Yes.
 Using a device for two-step login comes with the obligation to take reasonable precaution to protect it.
 Such precautions normally include the use of a password or a PIN to unlock the phone, as well as maintaining current versions of your device's operating system and Duo Mobile.

-Excessive consecutive authentication failures, including missing push notifications or entering invalid passcodes, will cause your account to be locked for 30 minutes.
+Many authentication failures, including missing push notifications or entering invalid passcodes, will cause your account to be locked for 30 minutes.